ansemjo/ansible-role-gitlab/README.md

 This role expects to find a tls certificate and key at `/etc/pki/tls/{certs,private}/$FQDN.{crt,key}`.
-If this is a FreeIPA-enrolled system, this can be achieved with my `ansemjo.ipa-getcert` role.
+If this is a FreeIPA-enrolled system, this can be achieved with my `ansemjo.ipa_getcert` role.
 It also assumes that a valid CA certificate is located at `/etc/ipa/ca.crt`.

 ```yaml